Onemanwolf/Blazor_How_Session/How_Session/Blazor_Getting_Started.md

 # Add Employee Details Page

-Now we can add Employee details page we see how we pass parameters in or page directive `@page "/employeedetail/{EmployeeId}"` so we can fetch the details data for the employee record by passing the employee id to the service method.
+Now we can add Employee details `EmployeeDetail.razor` page we see how we pass parameters in or page directive `@page "/employeedetail/{EmployeeId}"` so we can fetch the details data for the employee record by passing the employee id to the service method.

+So right click the Pages folder and select add Razor Component and create `EmployeeDetail.razor`:

+replace code with below:

 ```C#
 @page "/employeedetail/{EmployeeId}"